Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 Ride Quality

 I think this e-bike is perfect for small commutes.
-It has a very comfortable saddle and front suspensions plus fat tires are making it easy to ride in all kinds of terrain.
+It has a very comfortable saddle and front suspensions plus fat tires making it easy to ride in all kinds of terrain.

 However, the geometry of this bike is not meant for ultra-long commutes.
 At least for me – when riding with it for several hours, my back gets tired.